Gov. Pritzker gives Democrats near-record power in Illinois

 SPRINGFIELD, Ill.
 (AP) — Billionaire J.B.
 Pritzker took the oath Monday as Illinois governor, giving Democrats nearly unprecedented power at the Statehouse after four years of divided government only worsened the economic woes of a state billions of dollars in debt.

 The 53-year-old heir to the Hyatt hotel chain defeated Republican predecessor Bruce Rauner in November.
-Throughout his four years in office, Rauner clashed with Democrats who dominate the Legislature, including the longest stretch without a spending plan of any state since the Great Depression.
+Throughout his four years in office, Rauner clashed with Democrats who dominate the Legislature, contributing to the longest stretch without an annual budget of any state since the Great Depression and driving the state’s credit rating to the brink of “junk” status.

-Pritzker has pledged to revise the state income tax structure to make wealthy taxpayers pay a greater share.
-He will likely move quickly in the just-begun session of the General Assembly to legalize the recreational use of marijuana and to compile a long-desired capital construction plan to fix roads, bridges and schools.
+Pritzker offered a cooperative future while blaming the stalemate on Rauner and his insistence that only a complete reboot could fix “broken” Illinois.

-He also wants to raise the minimum wage.
-Democrats previously approved a phased-in approach that would have increased the wage to $15 by 2022, but Rauner vetoed it.
+“At 200 years old, Illinois is still a young promise,” said Pritzker, who became the state’s 43rd executive six weeks after its bicentennial.
+“We must begin a new century with new maturity and enough foolishness to believe we can make a difference.
+That starts with leadership that abandons single-minded, arrogant notions.
+No, everything is not broken.”

 Most Read Nation & World Stories